dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/other/common/event.md

-## "MISSILE_MISFIRE"
+## E_MISSILE_MISFIRE

-MISSILE_MISFIRE events occur when a player tries to fire but doesn't have enough mana (ie not enough bullets).
+E_MISSILE_MISFIRE events occur when a player tries to fire but doesn't have enough mana (ie not enough bullets).
 Its methods include:

 *   `get_player_oid()` returns the object id of the player that tried to fire the missile

-## "MISSILE_HIT"
+## E_MISSILE_HIT

-MISSILE_HIT events occur when a missile hits something (wall, npc, player, or bullet).
+E_MISSILE_HIT events occur when a missile hits something (wall, npc, player, or bullet).
 Its methods include:

 *   `get_player_oid()` returns the object id of the player that shot the missile
 *   `get_missile_oid()` returns the object id of the missile that hit something